PR 681 SCO - Extreme Weather Conditions-School Protocol

 4.4 Principals will use their discretion to determine if weather conditions at the school site

-conflict with maintaining a safe outdoor learning environment (e.g. recess, lunch, or
+conflict with maintaining a safe outdoor learning environment (e.g. recess, lunch, o r

 class related activities) by consulting one or more of the following: the website of